 Some interesting portions of the output include the following:

-- The figures on pages 3, 7, and 8.
-Search for the seven instances of the text
+verbs.
+The characters.
+Notice how the accuracy of the Chinese character output is improved. - The images on pages 3, 7, and 8.
+Search again for the text

-.
-Notice the summary description for each image. - The tables on pages 6, 7, 8, 9, and 12.
-Search for the seven instances of the text
+"Image"(including the quotation marks).
+Notice the summary description for each image. - The tables on pages 1, 6, 7, 8, 9, and 12.
+Search again for the text

-.
-Of the eight instances of this name, notice the author’s identification as aPERSON
+Zhijun Wang.
+Of the eight instances of this name, notice the author’s identification as aPERSONthree times, the author’spublishedrelationship twice, and the author’saffiliated_withrelationship twice.

 - When you are done, be sure to click the close (X) button above the output on the right side of the screen, to return to the workflow designer for the next step.